-Currently, the supply of reference materials for the seawater CO2 system depends solely on the Scripps Institution of Oceanography (SIO) in the United States of America.
+Currently, the supply of reference materials for the seawater CO2 system depends solely on the Scripps Institution of Oceanography in the United States of America.
 The COVID-19 pandemic exposed the vulnerability of this singlepoint supplier when significant shortages occurred.
-Should SIO discontinue RM production for any reason, whether due to funding constraints, logistical challenges or other factors, the lack of reliable RMs would inevitably result in a decline in data quality worldwide, and this will severely affect the reliable observations of essential seawater CO2 system variables, as well as carbon budget assessments required for safe and effective CDR efforts.
+Should Scripps Institution of Oceanography discontinue production of reference materials for any reason, whether due to funding constraints, logistical challenges or other factors, the lack of reliable RMs would inevitably result in a decline in data quality worldwide, and this will severely affect the reliable observations of essential seawater CO2 system variables, as well as carbon budget assessments required for safe and effective CDR efforts.